Young World Quiz: Junior Quiz (classes 3-6)

-In 2018, Arghya Shubhshiv and Rushil Rawat of Delhi Public School, Noida, emerged as winner of the junior quiz with their epic win.
+In 2018, Arghya Shubhshiv and Rushil Rawat of Delhi Public School, Noida, won the junior quiz.
 The final round held after a written preliminaries saw some high scoring and the cutoff was high.
 The Noida team was off to a flyer and maintained a comfortable lead to win with a margin of 100 points from Amity.

 Senior Quiz (classes 7-9)

 In 2019, In The 19th edition of The Hindu Young World Quiz, was held on 14 February, Thursday with over 400 students from more than 34 schools participating in the event.
 The team from Delhi Public School, Noida, comprising Asher Kaul and Rushil Rawat secured the first position in the senior category.
 The second position too was secured by the same school, comprising Arghya Shubhshiv and Aditya Gautam.

 The 2019 Seniors event was held in Chennai on 12 February at AM Jain College, The first and second places were both taken by teams from Petit Seminaire Higher Secondary School, Pondicherry.
 Twin brothers Sanjeev and Shandeep emerged victorious.

 In the 2020 Chennai finals (seniors) Petit Seminaire HSS emerged the champion yet again, the winning students this time being Eshwar balaji and Sanjay.